cobalthq/cobalt-product-public-docs/content/en/Getting started/_index.md

 <a class="btn btn-outline-primary rounded" href="/getting-started/pentest-preparation/">Pentest Preparation Checklist »</a>

 - **Make your teams aware of the upcoming pentest**.
   - Notify everyone who should be aware of the pentest.
-Ensure that the pentest doesn't disrupt anyones workflows.
+Ensure that the pentest doesn't disrupt anyone's workflows.
   - Prepare credentials and account details for pentesters.
 - **Be responsive to pentest results**.
   - Pentesters will share vulnerabilities ([findings](/platform-deep-dive/pentests/findings/)) that they discover in real time.
 Start remediating them.
 [Collaborate on the pentest](/platform-deep-dive/collaboration/collaborate-on-pentests/), and ask questions if you need help.